updated May 2020

 Last April, the State Legislature took steps to impair our Governor in issuing "emergency executive orders" during this dangerous COVID-19 Pandemic and create its own economic recovery commission adding another layer of bureaucracy.

 "More than two-thirds of Utahns oppose the key pieces of state tax reform" according to a poll conducted for the Deseret News (12/30/2019).
 Again the State Legislature for the second time since marijuana and Medicaid policy reversals rushed major legislation through during a special session without Committee hearings to allow the public to have a say in what the law should look like.
 The voters and the public have a right to be heard and their voices counted when it comes to laws that affect every Utahn.
 The public deserves to have a state legislature to address actual problems instead of trying to tackle situations that only appear to be a problem.
-Where was the emergency budget problem earlier this year?
+Where was the emergency budget problem?
 Where was the economic recovery problem?
 The Governor has already begun to put together the science-based outline of opening up our economy.
 "Utah makes plans for ‘soft’ reopening by early May amid coronavirus outbreak, "Salt Lake Tribune (April 17, 2020).

 Electing people to office who believe in a representative democracy.
 Voting for candidates who believe that voters are intelligent and are interested in being involved in the political process if given a fair and decent opportunity.
 Forming a State Legislature that actually works for you and Northern Davis County.
 Our community needs a candidate dedicated to: